-When using acid diffusants that are neutral in their protonated state (e.g. boric acid, malonic acid), the ionic strength is essentially constant throughout the titration (Table S-20, Supporting Information).
-However, when the acid bears a charge in its protonated state (e.g. NaHCO3, KH2PO4), the ionic strength is variable.
-Different approaches to correct for this variation are reviewed in the Supporting Information, Section 11.
-Briefly, a simple approach is to calculate the ionic strength at the midpoint (Z_a) of the titration (Table 4) as the measured pK_a of the analyte is most sensitive to ionic strength when pH $\approx pK_a$.
-The effective pK_a obtained by fitting the titration data to Equation 1 may be converted to $pK{a,Tdyn}$ using Equation 9.
-Alternatively, the concentration of acid along the gradient, and therefore the ionic strength, may be calculated using

-Equation 8.
-Each data point in the titration may be corrected for the variation of both the indicator and analyte pK_a values with ionic strength using Equation 9. $pK{a,Tdyn}$ may be obtained directly by fitting.
-Nevertheless, no significant differences in the analyte $pK{a,Tdyn}$ values are obtained with these two methods (Table S-22, Supporting Information).
-The simpler method utilising a single-point ionic strength correction is therefore used as standard throughout this work.
+When using acid diffusants that are neutral in their protonated state (e.g., boric acid, malonic acid), the ionic strength is essentially constant throughout the titration (Table S-20).
+However, when the acid bears a charge in its protonated state (e.g., NaHCO3, KH2PO4), the ionic strength is variable.
+Different approaches to correct for this variation are reviewed in Section S11.
+Briefly, a simple approach is to calculate the ionic strength at the midpoint (Z_a) of the titration (Table 4) as the measured pK_a of the analyte is most sensitive to ionic strength when $pH \approx pK_a$.^{10,28} The effective pK_a obtained by fitting the titration data to eq 1 may be converted to $pK{a,Tdyn}$ using eq 9.
+Alternatively, the concentration of acid along the gradient, and therefore the ionic strength, may be calculated using eq 8.
+Each data point in the titration may be corrected for the variation of both the indicator and analyte pK_a values with ionic strength using eq 9. $pK{a,Tdyn}$ may be obtained directly by fitting.
+Nevertheless, no significant differences in the analyte $pK{a,Tdyn}$ values are obtained with these two methods (Table S-22).
+The simpler method utilizing a single-point ionic strength correction is therefore used as standard throughout this work.

 The thermodynamic pK_a values of the analytes obtained agree with literature values to within ± 0.1 units.
-A plot of the values obtained in this work versus literature data is presented in Section 13 in the Supporting Information along with a tabulated comparison.
-An R^2 value of 0.9999 is obtained along with a slope and intercept of 1.01 and -0.06 respectively.
-An accuracy of ± 0.1 units is comparable to that obtained by other methods52 including capillary electrophoresis,53 potentiometric titrations,^{38,54} conductometry,^{51,55,56} UV spectroscopy^{57,58} and conventional NMR titrations.^{12,21} From Equation 2, the method for the determination of pH by 1H NMR may also be assumed accurate to ± 0.1 units.
-We note that the analyte pK_a value obtained is independent of the resonance examined (Section 12, Supporting Information).
+A plot of the values obtained in this work versus literature data is presented in Section S13 along with a tabulated comparison.
+An R^2 value of 0.9999 is obtained along with a slope and intercept of 1.01 and -0.06, respectively.
+An accuracy of ± 0.1 units is comparable to that obtained by other methods52 including capillary electrophoresis,53 potentiometric titrations,^{38,54} conductometry,^{51,55,56} UV spectroscopy,^{57,58} and conventional NMR titrations.^{12,21} From eq 2, the method for the determination of pH by 1H NMR may also be assumed to be accurate to ± 0.1 units.
+We note that the analyte pK_a value obtained is independent of the resonance examined (Section S12).